-Mindfulness Evening for Physicians and Therapists.
-A chance for the clinicians in my referral network to meet one another, learn more about and practice mindfulness in the manner I train participants in my MBSR and MBRT programs.
+Mindfulness Trainings for Physicians and Therapists.
+Periodically I offer short trainings for the physicians and therapists in my referral network to meet one another, learn more about and practice mindfulness in the manner I train participants in my MBSR and MBRT programs.
 Completion certificate offered for those seeking CEU’s.
+Ongoing 2016 & 2017.

 Mindfulness-Based Resilience Training; MBRT for Firefighters.
-Working with Tualatin Valley Fire and Rescue (TVF&R), a large regional agency, I am offering three 8-Week trainings in 2015 & 2016.
-My colleagues at Pacific University are supporting TVF&R’s efforts to track clinical results of the training; stress levels, burnout, resilience, etc. Review the clinical results summary sheet: Clinical Results 2016
+Working with Tualatin Valley Fire and Rescue (TVF&R), a large regional agency.
+I developed the curriculum specifically for firefighters and delivered three 8-Week MBST trainings in 2015, 2016 & 2017.
+My colleagues at Pacific University supported TVF&R’s efforts to track clinical results of the training; stress levels, burnout, resilience, etc. Review the clinical results and summary: TVF&R Mindfulness Training White Paper 2017.

 Law Firm Corporate Mindfulness-Based Resilience Training, MBRT; Fierce Kindness.
-Training for staff and attorneys of a large regional law firm, Schwabe, Williamson & Wyatt, to support the company’s commitment to personal and cultural health and well-being, job effectiveness.
-Ongoing 2014 – 2016.
+Training for staff and attorneys of a large regional law firm, Schwabe, Williamson & Wyatt , to support the company’s commitment to personal and cultural health and well-being, job effectiveness.
+2014 – 2016.
+“I experienced increased focus, higher efficiency, lower stress, and greater fulfillment, among other benefits.
+I remain convinced that a mindfulness practice can provide tremendous dividends to companies that are, like Schwabe, sufficiently open minded, willing to curate a positive corporate culture, and focused on long-term success.” – Training Participant

-Maritime Corporate Mindfulness-Based Resilience Training (MBRT – Maritime): Training for corporate office and crews of a Alaska Tanker Company to enhance safety, job effectiveness, health and well-being; 2014.
+Maritime Corporate Mindfulness-Based Resilience Training (MBRT – Maritime): Training for corporate office and crews of the Alaska Tanker Company to enhance safety, job effectiveness, health and well-being; 2014.
+I fashioned an 8-week training for all corporate staff in their offices.
+The tanker crews were offered a two-hour introductory mindfulness training at their annual meeting.

 Mindfulness in the Workplace Trainings (Mindfulness at Work): A half-day training I developed for staff of Multnomah County government offered as a practical training to support learning long-term stress reduction, job effectiveness, responsiveness to the public, cooperation with one another, enhance health and wellbeing via the practice of mindfulness.
 Started in 2014 and ongoing.
 Participant Comments “I learned to be more in tune with my co-workers and more attentive, really listening to others.”
 “I really enjoyed this training.
 This was one of the most useful and enriching classes I’ve taken.
 The instructor was wonderful!
 I can use this at work and outside of work which will benefit all aspects of my life.”
 “The program and methods used were immediately beneficial and applicable.
 Skills that were learned are transferable to work, play and life.”
 Participant evaluation results for Mindfulness in the Workplace in one of the trainings